GillesVanPellicom/CodingProblems_2023/src/CodeWars/contents.md

 The main issue with implementing this formula is that it makes use of decimals, meaning I have to work with doubles.
 Since the IEEE 754 standard isn't at all precise this solution also does not work in this case since absolute precision is a requirement.

 For attempt three I went trough some more literature and I stumbled upon a matrix exponentiation approach.
 With a time complexity of $O(\log{n})$ I thought it was worth a try.
-Since it was quite some time since I last worked with matrices, I made this version more elaborate then it needed to be in order to re-familiarize myself with matrices.
+Since it was quite some time ago since I last worked with matrices, I made this version more elaborate then it needed to be in order to re-familiarize myself with matrices.
 There was a large improvement in runtime compared to v2 but since this version was very unoptimized, it still didn't manage to calculate $F(2000000)$ within the given time constraints.

 In attempt four all I had to do was simply optimize v3 and I'd be done, barring any unforeseen bugs.
 "Premature optimization is the root of all evil" and all that.